 However, by financing their invoices, sellers can manage short-term liquidity needs or simply cash in on slow-moving account receivables.
 Until the recovery of the payment, invoice financing remains a form of short-term borrowing, wherein the lending firm or bank releases payment based on the unpaid invoices.
 In the case of factoring, the exporter sells off the account receivable to the factor (the third party) and gets an immediate cash injection to rejuvenate the working capital situation.

-- Discounting – As we saw above, discounting and factoring are popular methods of invoice financing.
-In discounting, the seller receives a significant portion of the invoice value from the lending firm/bank.
+As we saw above, invoice discounting and factoring are popular methods of invoice financing.
+In the bill discounting facility, the seller receives a significant portion of the invoice value from the lending firm/bank.
 The lender will receive the invoice as security against the immediate cash release.
 When the customer pays you, you can repay the lender along with their discounting charges.
 Alternately, the lender may directly receive the amount from the customer and release the balance invoice amount to you after deducting their discounting and other charges.

-- Receivable-based lines of credit – This is a credit line offered by banks and financial institutions as a percentage of the value of outstanding invoices.
+This recivables credit line offered by banks and financial institutions as a percentage of the value of outstanding invoices.
 The value is calculated based on the age of the invoices.
 Accordingly, invoices whose payment dates are nearer will be subject to lower charges.
 The credit availed of by the seller gets reduced as and when an invoice is paid by the customer.

 If you are availing of invoice financing facilities from your bank, most of your KYC and other details will be already available with them.
 However, in case of a first-time arrangement with a new financial institution, you should keep the following documents handy, in addition to any specific requirement they may seek:

-The documentation is made simple in the case of fintech companies like Drip Capital.
-One can submit the invoice digitally on our portal to kick-start an easy and fast bill discounting process.
-The need for further documentation will depend on Drip Capital’s internal assessment, which will look into factors like sales volume, growth prospects, etc.
+The documentation is made simple in the case of invoice factoring by fintech companies like Drip Capital.
+One can submit the invoice digitally on our portal to kick-start__ an easy and fast bill discounting process.
+The need for further documentation will depend on Drip Capital’s internal assessment of the business.